 Now you would get down to identifying the feasible promising options where you can place the just moved 1st stick.

-Following figure shows the two feasible promising place P1 and P2 for the 1st moved stick.
+The following figure shows the two feasible promising place P1 and P2 for the 1st moved stick.

-First stick C1 can be moved to any one of these two.
+First stick C1 can be moved to any of these two.
 Move it to P1 and create the new square A.

-Doing shape analysis again, now you can easily specify the strict requirement for the second stick move,
+With the help of shape analysis again, now you can easily specify the strict requirement for the second stick move,

 By the second stick move, you won’t destroy any square, but you MUST create two new squares.

 Question is: how can you create two new squares by one stick?

 Answer is clear: You would choose one of the remaining feasible place options identified in the 1st stick move so that an additional NEW SQUARE of size larger than the small squares but smaller than the large outer square is created.

 Solution is easy—remaining place option is just 1.